Board of Directors bylaws

 ARTICLE 20 - REMUNERATION

-The General Shareholders' Meeting can allocate an annual fixed sum to Directors as directors' fees, for which the distribution among Directors and Observers shall be determined by the Board of Directors.
+The General Shareholders' Meeting can allocate an annual fixed sum to Directors as compensation, for which the distribution among Directors and Observers shall be determined by the Board of Directors in accordance with the legislative and regulatory provisions in force.

 In particular, it can allocate larger portions to Directors who are members of its committees, in comparison to other Directors.